-The ventilation system will consist of a computer-controlled mechanical tunnel ventilation system.
+The primary ventilation system will consist of a computer-controlled mechanical tunnel ventilation system through Inno+ scrubber units

-- There will be ten inlets in each gable end. - There will be mechanical extraction fans in the roof of each shed.
+- There will be ten inlets - There will be mechanical extraction fans in the roof of each shed.

-The ventilation system will be the same in all 2 houses, consisting of high-velocity opentopped roof extract fans, inlets along both side walls and gable end fans.
-The gable end fans will be used only when very high rates of ventilation are required and any dust from these will be collected in a covered catchment area.
+The ventilation system will be the same in all 2 houses, consisting of high-velocity open-topped roof extract fans, inlets along both side walls and gable end fans.
+The back up ventilation will be high speed ridge fans, with short chimneys